astralfrontier-itch-io/astral-comics/rules/rules.md

 All characters have a special trait called STUN.
 It has a fixed level of 10.
-Rather than rolling it during combat or to accomplish something, you roll for effect (called **recharging the pool**) at a predefined point during the game, and keep track of the total.
+Rather than rolling it during combat or to accomplish something, you roll for effect (called **recharging the pool**) and keep track of the total.
 You lose any previous effect in a pool when you recharge it.

-* Recharge at the start of every scene, or if you spend a Page of combat time without appearing
+Recharge STUN at the start of every scene, or if you spend a Page of combat time without appearing.
-* You can take the standard effect (30 STUN) if you want
+You can take the standard effect (30 STUN) if you want.
-* Lose 1 STUN per point of damaging effect directed at you
+You lose 1 STUN per point of damaging effect directed at you.
-* If you are out of STUN, you are unconscious or otherwise out of the fight (unless you specified another defeat condition)
+If you are out of STUN, you are unconscious or otherwise out of the fight (unless you specified another defeat condition).

 ## Complications